ryuha0o0/portfolio/content/ko/menu1/slider.md

 ---
-title: 'Your Page Title'
-showReadingTime: false
-widget: slider
+widget: slider  # Use the Slider widget as this page section
-weight: 1
+weight: 1  # Position of this section on the page
-active: true
+active: true  # Publish this section?
-headless: true
+headless: true  # This file represents a page section.dddd

 design:
   # Slide height is automatic unless you force a specific height (e.g. '400px')